chongshenng/pyconde2025/README.md

 ## Part 3 - Flower Deployment Runtime on a Remote SuperLink

 🐳 **Feature Highlights**
-- Deploy SuperNode on your device using Docker
+- Deploy SuperNode on your device using Docker and connect it to a remote SuperLink
 - Enable secure TLS connection between SuperNodes and SuperLink

 > [!NOTE]